mathworks/jenkins-matlab-plugin/CONFIGDOC.md

 -  [Multi-Configuration Project Setup](#multi-configuration-project-setup)

 ## Plugin Build Steps
-When you set up the Build **section** of the project configuration window, the plugin provides you with the **Run MATLAB Tests** and **Run MATLAB Command** build steps.
+When you set up the **Build** section of the project configuration window, the plugin provides you with the **Run MATLAB Tests** and **Run MATLAB Command** build steps.

 ### Run MATLAB Tests
-This build step uses a default setting to run tests written using the MATLAB Unit Testing Framework and/or Simulink&reg; Test&trade;.
+This build step uses a default setting to run tests authored using the MATLAB Unit Testing Framework and/or Simulink&reg; Test&trade;.
 If your source code is organized as files and folders within a MATLAB project, then the plugin includes any test files in the project that have been labeled as **Test**.
-If your code does not leverage a project or uses a MATLAB release before R2019a, the plugin includes all tests in the current Jenkins workspace including its subfolders.
+If your code does not leverage a MATLAB project or uses a MATLAB release before R2019a, then the plugin includes all tests in the current Jenkins workspace including its subfolders.

 If you use a source code management (SCM) system such as Git&trade;, then your project must include the appropriate SCM configuration to check out the code before it can invoke the MATLAB plugin.
 If you do not use any SCM systems to manage your code, then an additional build step is required to ensure that the code is available in the Jenkins workspace before the build starts.

-The automatic test execution enables you to generate different types of test artifacts.
+The **Run MATLAB Tests** build step enables you to easily generate different types of test artifacts.
 To publish the test results, you can use these artifacts with other Jenkins plugins.
 The selected artifacts are saved in the **matlabTestArtifacts** folder of the Jenkins workspace.
 If you do not select any of the test artifact check boxes, the folder is not created.
 However, the tests still run and test failures fail the build.

 ![run_matlab_tests](https://user-images.githubusercontent.com/48831250/76800820-d2629a00-67aa-11ea-9fa7-c466e8c17f27.png)

-The **Run MATLAB Tests** step produces a MATLAB script file named **runMatlabTests.m** in the Jenkins workspace.
+The **Run MATLAB Tests** build step produces a MATLAB script file named **runMatlabTests.m** in the Jenkins workspace.
 The plugin uses this file to run the tests and generate the test artifacts.
 You can review the contents of the script to understand the testing workflow.

 **Note:** Producing a PDF test report is not currently supported on MacOS platforms.

 ### Run MATLAB Command
-The **Run MATLAB Command** build step enables you to specify custom MATLAB commands tailored to your specific needs.
+The **Run MATLAB Command** build step enables you to specify MATLAB commands tailored to your specific needs.
 For example, you can use this build step to customize your test run.

 If you specify more than one MATLAB command, use a comma or semicolon to separate the commands.
 The build fails if the execution of any command results in an error.